Lavkus24/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe-1.0

 The tic-tac-toe project is a web-based game developed using HTML, CSS, and JavaScript.
-It is deployed on GitHub Pages, allowing users to access and play the game online.
+It allowing users to access and play the game online.
 The project offers two distinct modes: a two-player game mode and a single-player mode, where the player competes against an unbeatable bot.

 # Two Modes